 By Rachel Seitz

-When you take out a student loan, you’re looking for resources to improve your life: further education, more competitiveness in the job market, a step toward reaching that dream career you’ve had on your mind since you were eleven years old.
+When you apply for a student loan, you’re looking for resources to improve your life: further education, more competitiveness in the job market, a step toward reaching that dream career you’ve had on your mind since you were eleven years old.
 On average, 1.4 million people take out private student loans each year in the hopes that they too will have access to financing to help them reach their goals.
 Unfortunately, not everyone is able to qualify for a loan upon first application.
 But at Climb Credit, we want everyone to be able to hone their applications, so they may re-apply with different results.
 While there are no guarantees, here are some ways you can strengthen your student loan application and increase the possibility of approval.

-Add a Co-Borrower
+Add a Student Loan Co-Borrower

 Check Your Credit Report